EyeSift

 ATS Integration (Applicant Tracking Systems)

-HR platforms and applicant tracking systems represent an emerging and significant use case for AI detection APIs.
+HR platforms and applicant tracking systems represent an emerging use case for AI detection APIs.
 As AI-generated resumes and cover letters become more common, organizations screening candidates at scale face the same volume and consistency problems as publishers.
-According to a 2025 survey by the Society for Human Resource Management (SHRM), 67% of HR professionals reported encountering suspected AI-generated application materials in the previous 12 months, up from 21% in 2023.
+This is also one of the riskiest use cases, because a detector score can be misunderstood as proof rather than a signal requiring context.

 ATS integration follows the CMS pattern: a webhook on application receipt triggers a detection API call, the score is stored in the candidate record, and recruiters see the score on the candidate review screen.
 The key difference in HR contexts is the legal and ethical framework — employment decisions based on AI detection flags require careful documentation and must not create disparate impact on protected classes.
 Organizations implementing detection in hiring workflows should consult legal counsel about disclosure obligations and document review protocols.